why United States Steel Corporation [X] is a Good Choice for Investors After New Price Target of $4.90

-United States Steel Corporation [NYSE: X] stock went on a downward path that fall over -2.69% on Wednesday, amounting to a one-week price decrease of less than -0.61%.
-Over the last 12 months, X stock dropped by -59.69%.
-The one-year United States Steel Corporation stock forecast points to a potential downside of -32.86.
+United States Steel Corporation [NYSE: X] stock went on an upward path that rose over 3.57% on Tuesday, amounting to a one-week price increase of more than 12.71%.
+Over the last 12 months, X stock dropped by -52.28%.
+The one-year United States Steel Corporation stock forecast points to a potential downside of -53.88.
 The average equity rating for X stock is currently 3.50, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on United States Steel Corporation [X]: